Frequent Questions about the Hazardous Waste Generator Improvements Final Rule

 Answer: This rule provides a much-needed update to the Resource Conservation and Recovery Act (RCRA) hazardous waste generator regulations.
 EPA’s final rule revises the hazardous waste generator regulations making them easier to understand and providing greater flexibility in how hazardous waste is managed to better fit today's business operations.
 The revisions will protect Americans by enhancing the safety of facilities that create hazardous waste and the response capabilities of emergency responders by improving risk communication.
 The new rule directly responds to feedback from our regulated community, states, communities, and other stakeholders and represents a significant investment in evaluating and addressing the challenges in the hazardous waste program.

 Answer: EPA, the states and the regulated community now have more than 35 years of experience with implementing the hazardous waste program and EPA used lessons learned from that experience to finalize a rule that will improve program efficiency and effectiveness.
 Further, the final rule is the result of significant work with the regulated community, states, and other stakeholders.
-On April 22, 2004, EPA published the “Hazardous Waste Generator Program Evaluation” Advanced Notice of Proposed Rulemaking (69 Federal Register 21800) and held four public meetings to evaluate the effectiveness of the RCRA hazardous waste generator program and received more than 500 comments on areas for potential improvement in the generator program.
+On April 22, 2004, EPA published the “Hazardous Waste Generator Program Evaluation” Advanced Notice of Proposed Rulemaking (volume 69 of the Federal Register starting on page 21800) and held four public meetings to evaluate the effectiveness of the RCRA hazardous waste generator program and received more than 500 comments on areas for potential improvement in the generator program.
 EPA then took a number of non-regulatory actions to respond to the public comments, including releasing both an online guide to the generator program and specific memos on closed containers and turnover in tanks, as well as updating the program website.
 EPA also issued a technical corrections rule.
 Eventually, EPA determined that further revisions would require regulatory changes and EPA's proposal on this action was issued on September 25, 2015 (80 Federal Register 57918).
 The proposal resulted in more than 200 additional comments that EPA used in finalizing the provisions of the rule.
 Today’s final rule also responds to some of the feedback received through a 2012 program evaluation on hazardous waste determinations, as well EPA’s Retrospective Review of Existing Regulations under Executive Order 13563.

 Answer: The final rule provides both economic and environmental benefits.
 Below are examples of those benefits: